anjlik/Anjali8356/README.md

 ## Developer | Blogger

 # 💫 About Me:
 My name is Anjali kaur.
-I’m a software developer from India with a particular interest in .<br><br>When I'm not coding, I'm either cooking, sleeping, or diving into my own imagination.
+I’m a software developer from India with a particular interest in <br>BIG DATA<br>When I'm not coding, I'm either cooking, sleeping, or diving into my own imagination.
 - 🔭 I’m currently working on [let's bet](https://github.com/anjlik/Let-s-Bet)

 - 🌱 I’m currently learning **Spark**

-- 📝 I regularly write articles on [https://anjaliblogs.hashnode.dev/](https://anjaliblogs.hashnode.dev/)
+- 📝 I regularly write articles on [(https://medium.com/@iamanjlikaur)](https://medium.com/@iamanjlikaur)]

 - 📫 How to reach me **iamanjlikaur@gmail.com**